-Whether you’re a nutrition coach or have weight loss or performance goals, you’ve likely tried various diets and methods of eating.
-Maybe you’ve heard of flexible dieting but are still asking, “What is flexible dieting anyway?”
+Whether you’re a nutrition coach or have weight loss or performance goals, you’ve likely tried various diets and eating methods.
+Maybe you’ve heard of flexible dieting but still ask, “What is flexible dieting anyway?”

 If so, this one’s for you!